ink1ing/laziest-brow/README.md

 - 1.0.0
   - First public release with new prefix mappings: `,`/`，` → ChatGPT, `.`/`。` → FuClaude Demo, `/` → Bing, `;`/`；` → GitHub, `'`/`‘` → Wikipedia (ZH).
 Slash file-URL fallback redirects to Bing.
   - Add release ZIP artifact and GitHub Actions workflow for one-click download.
+## Settings Panel
+- Open the extension’s Options (Chrome: chrome://extensions → the extension → Details → Extension options).
+- The panel lets you:
+  - View and delete existing mappings
+  - Add a new mapping (Prefix → URL template; use %s as placeholder)
+  - Restore defaults
+- The UI language is English with GitHub dark theme styling and bold fonts.